Troubleshooting Canceled Jobs in SAP BASIS

 I. Immediate Action (To get

-running and free minimal space):- Extend Database/Log Files:
+SAP_REORG_JOBSrunning and free minimal space):- Extend Database/Log Files:

 - Action: Coordinate with the DBA team (or perform if Basis has DB admin rights) to immediately extend the database data files or transaction log files to create temporary space.
 This is the fastest way to get the system operational.